Dantown-Internship/Dantown-mobile-test-/README.md

 The app  should be built using Flutter with version >= 3.7.10 and Firebase, a cloud-based platform provided by Google, will serve as the backend and database using either provider or Bloc as state management.

 **Steps**
-1. Clone project
+1. Clone the project
 2. Create a branch with your full name
-3. Submit after completion
+3. Submit after completion to this same repo in the branch you created

 **Key features:**